DEENUU1/meta-spy/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project allows to enter some user ID on facebook, then the application scrape all friends for this specified person.
-Application save name and url to the profile to Graph database and save URLs to SQL database.
-SQL database works as a Queue of the next people to scrape.
-The script can run indefinitely and create an ever-growing network of connections between people.
+This project allows to log in using selenium to facebook account (even if you have 2-step verification).
+And scrape user based on a given url address.

 ### Built With
 - Python
 - Typer
-- Neo4j (graph database)
 - Selenium
 - Sqlite